 Revealing a Faith That Stands

-Moms, what you do each day matters.
+What you do each day matters.
 How you live your faith, it matters.
 When you pray, turn to praise music, or simply power through—it matters.
 This is especially true for parents.

 They say children learn more about faith from watching us than they do from anything we might tell them.
 And though I think that’s probably true, I hope it’s not.
 Because there’ve been so many times I’ve messed up.
 Times when I’ve chosen selfishness over love, pride over forgiveness, and disobedience over surrender.